uncommonhacks/browser-extension-guide/browsers-and-extensions.md

+---
+title: Browsers and Extensions
+has_children: false
+nav_order: 2
+---

-# Background: Web Browsers and Browser Extensions {#background-web-browsers-and-browser-extensions}
+# Background: Web Browsers and Browser Extensions

 Extensions are bits of code that modify the functionality of a web browser.
 They are written using standard web technologies - JavaScript, HTML, and CSS - plus some dedicated JavaScript APIs.
 Among other things, extensions can add new features to the browser or change the appearance or content of particular websites.